Rayan-Faiz/SDN_Network_Administration_and_IDS_IPS_using_ML/README.md

 - Network Management: Use the web interface to block or unblock hosts and manage network traffic.
 - Real-Time Attack Detection: The Ryu controller classifies traffic using the trained SVM model and blocks malicious flows.
 - Traffic Capture: Capture network traffic using the custom traffic capture script and analyze it using the SVM model.

 ## Results
 After training on the InSDN Dataset, the updated SVM model achieved:

-- Training accuracy: 77.03%
+- Training accuracy: 99.02%
-- Testing accuracy: 76.97%
+- Testing accuracy: 98.87%
-These results make the model effective in detecting DDoS and brute force attacks in an SDN environment.
+These results make the model effective in detecting DDoS, brute force attacks, etc.. in an SDN environment.

 ## Future Enhancements
 - Enhance the SVM model's performance by experimenting with deep learning techniques.
 - Add more real-time monitoring and alerting features to the web interface.
 - Scale the solution to more complex topologies for testing robustness.
 - Investigate other machine learning models for improved attack detection.

 ## Contributors
 Rayan-Faiz - GitHub

 ## License
 This project is licensed under the MIT License.